IslamElkosha/Telemedicine/SUPABASE_CONNECTION_STATUS.md

 ## Next Steps

-Your application is fully connected to Supabase production.
-You can:
+Your application is fully connected to Supabase production and ready for real users:

-1. Login with any of the test accounts
+1. New users can register through the sign-up flow
-2. Test all features including Withings integration
+2. All authentication is handled exclusively by Supabase
-3. Monitor Edge Function logs in Supabase Dashboard
+3. Monitor user registrations in Supabase Dashboard
-4. Review authentication flows
+4. Test all features including Withings integration
-5. Test appointment booking and management
+5. Monitor Edge Function logs in Supabase Dashboard
-6. Verify data synchronization with Withings devices
+6. Test appointment booking and management with real user accounts

 ## Support Links